gumaerc-testorg/15.031j-spring-2012/content/pages/instructor-insights.md

 ### Possibilities for Further Study/Careers

-This course was required for undergraduate {{% resource_link "ca3f343e-0fd9-49f8-902c-146b28df4984" "Energy Studies minors" %}}, but drew many students from beyond that minor.
+This course was required for undergraduate [Energy Studies minors](http://mitei.mit.edu/education/energy-minor), but drew many students from beyond that minor.

 {{< anchor "insights" >}}{{< /anchor >}}